Prostitution, secular, female

 Cohen, Edward E., Athenian Prostitution: The Business of Sex.
 New York: Oxford University Press, 2015.Find this resource:

 Faraone, Christopher A., and Laura K. McClure, eds., Prostitutes and Courtesans in the Ancient World.
 Madison: University of Wisconsin Press, 2006.Find this resource:

 Flemming, Rebecca.
 “Quae Corpore Quaestum Facit: The Sexual Economy of Female Prostitution in the Roman Empire.”
 Journal of Roman Studies 89 (1999): 38–61.Find this resource:

-McGinn, Thomas A. J., The Economy of Prostitution in the Roman World: A Study of Social History & the Brothel.
+McGinn, Thomas A. J. The Economy of Prostitution in the Roman World: A Study of Social History and the Brothel.
 Ann Arbor: University of Michigan Press, 2004.Find this resource:

 McGinn, Thomas A. J. “The Jurist and the Call-Girl.”
 Index 44 (2016): 154–167.Find this resource: